-For some drugs, you and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
+You and your provider can ask the plan to make an exception in the cost-sharing tier for the drug so that you pay less for it.
 If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.